hlongtd/night-owlet-theme/README.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 2. Launch Visual Studio Code
 3. Choose **Extensions** from menu
-4. Search for `night owl`
+4. Search for `night owlet`
 5. Click **Install** to install it
 6. Click **Reload** to reload the Code
-7. From the menu bar click: Code > Preferences > Color Theme > **Night Owl**
+7. From the menu bar click: Code > Preferences > Color Theme > **Night Owlet**

 ## Disable Italics

 If you wish to disable italics, there is now a no-italic theme available.
-You will have access to both, select **Night Owl No Italics** as your color theme.
+You will have access to both, select **Night Owlet No Italics** as your color theme.

 ## Other versions